Natalia Barbu: Music career

 Throughout her career, Natalia has worked with a group of musicians called Trigon on an alternative jazz-folk experiment.
 She writes her own lyrics, composes the music for most of her songs, and collaborates on the arrangements with her crew.

 In 2006, Natalia Barbu signed a three-year contract with Cat Music Records (Sony Music) office in Bucharest.

 Her main success has been the release of her single "Îngerul meu" (My Angel) in Romania.
 The song remained in the Romanian Top 100 for 11 weeks at No.1, and was much featured on MTV Romania.

 On 14 December 2006, Barbu was selected to represent Moldova at the Eurovision Song Contest 2007 with the song "Fight".
 At the contest, she qualified from the semi-final on 10 May 2007 and ultimately placed 10th in the final on 12 May 2007, scoring 109 points.

 In 2012, she began collaboration with musical producer Radu Sirbu and songwriter Ana Sirbu (Sianna) under the label Rassada Music.
 At the end of the summer Natalia premiered her new track, "I Said It's Sad", which she says is a major style change for her.
 The new song reached No. 1 position in Top 10 Airplay Moldova.
 Later in 2012, she released "Iubire Cu Aroma De Cafea", and "Confession", which participated at the Romanian national selection for Eurovision Song Contest 2013.

+Barbu was selected to take part in Etapa națională 2024, the Moldovan national final for the Eurovision Song Contest 2024, with the song "In the Middle".
+She came first in the audition round on 13 January 2024 and qualified for the final.
+There, she was selected as the Moldovan entrant for the contest.
+At the contest, the singer failed to qualify from the first semi-final on 7 May 2024, placing 13th out of 15 with 20 points.

 Personal life

-In 2011, Barbu married a Romanian millionaire and currently lives with him in Romania.
+In 2011, Barbu married a Romanian businessman and currently lives with him in Romania.
+They have two children together.